zedlopez/ifm/Writing with Inform.md

 ``scenes`` lists which scenes are currently playing and which are complete.
 This is valuable if scene-triggered events are not happening when we expect them to.

 ``random`` sets the random number generator to a predictable seed.
-If we include this in a test command, it will guarantee that the subsequent behavior of the story is consistent across multiple playthroughs, which is helpful if we're trying to test something to do with, say, randomly wandering non-player characters.
+If we include this in a test command, it will guarantee that the subsequent behaviour of the story is consistent across multiple playthroughs, which is helpful if we're trying to test something to do with, say, randomly wandering non-player characters.

 ``relations`` lists all the relations defined in the story, except for things like support and containment that are part of the world model and are so numerous that the output would be overwhelming.